0

 Testosterone Levels in Women vs. Men

 On average, women have significantly lower testosterone levels than men.
-However, the normal range for testosterone levels in women can vary widely and is influenced by factors such as age, menstrual cycle, and individual physiology.
+The normal range for testosterone in women can vary widely and is influenced by factors like age, where you are in your cycle, and individual physiology.
+In other words: there's a lot of natural variation, and what's "normal" looks different from woman to woman.